In June 2022, Gustavo Petro was elected as Colombia’s president, he will assume office in August 2022, as Colombia’s first truly left-wing president.

-Competing for that work is a legal market dominated by four large, top-tier firms, which together feature in the lions’ share of transactional work and all of which have highly regarded multidisciplinary offerings.
+Competing for that work is a legal market dominated by four large, top-tier, elite firms, which together feature in the lion’s share of transactional work and all of which have highly regarded multidisciplinary offerings.
 They each have distinct international strategies.
-Brigard Urrutia is staunchly independent, preferring relationships with multiple top international firms to ensure a healthy flow of referrals.
+Brigard Urrutia favours relationships with multiple top international firms to ensure a healthy flow of referrals.
 Gómez-Pinzón is part of Affinitas, a network of four leading firms in the Pacific Alliance countries.
-Philippi Prietocarrizosa Ferrero DU & Uría (PPU), is the first large Latin American firm that has offices in Colombia, Chile and Peru, and is backed by Spanish firm Uría Menéndez.
-Meanwhile, Posse Herrera Ruiz continues to focus on its international ties after putting an end to a four-year relationship it had with Spanish firm Cuatrecasas at the start of 2020.
+Philippi Prietocarrizosa Ferrero DU & Uría (PPU) has offices in Colombia, Chile and Peru, and is backed by Spanish firm Uría Menéndez.
+Meanwhile, Posse Herrera Ruiz continues to focus on its international ties after putting an end to a four-year relationship it had with a Spanish law firm at the start of 2020.

-The market is blessed with a good number of highly competent midsized firms and boutiques.
-Baker McKenzie’s presence here gives the top four a good run for their money.
+The market is stocked with a host of highly competent midsized firms and boutiques.
+Baker McKenzie’s presence here gives the top four a run for their money.

-While the legal market has expanded considerably over the past decade, there has been speculation that the main influx of foreign firms is over – although Iberian outfit Ecija’s expansion into the Andean country last year served as an indication that Colombia’s midsized market is still on the minds of international players.
-Dentons’ recent addition of a second Colombian office is further proof that appetite remains.
-Meanwhile, Colombian law firm leaders are watching the Big Four accountancy firms closely.
-As in much of Latin America, the Big Four’s deep pockets and considerable manpower are proving a force to be reckoned with, especially when it comes to commoditised work.
-As a consequence, elite law firms are seeking to distinguish themselves by focusing almost exclusively on high-profile, sophisticated work, while mid-tier players are attaching themselves to the kind of global law firms that can better compete with the Big Four’s resources.
+While the legal market has expanded considerably over the past decade, there has been speculation that the main influx of foreign firms is over – although Iberian outfit Ecija’s recent expansion into the Andean country is an indication that Colombia’s mid-sized market is still on the minds of international players.
+Dentons’ recent addition of a second Colombian office is further proof that international players still view Colombia as an important market.
+Meanwhile, Colombian law firm leaders are watching the Big Four professional services firms closely.
+As in much of Latin America, the Big Four’s deep pockets and considerable workforce are proving a force to be reckoned with, especially when it comes to commoditised work.
+As a consequence, law firms are seeking to differentiate themselves by focusing almost exclusively on high-profile, sophisticated work, while mid-tier players are attaching themselves to the kind of global law firms that can better compete with the Big Four’s resources.
 This is leading to fierce competition for talent, as well as for clients.